Evidence of Titanate Clouds in the Day-side Atmosphere of the Ultra-Hot Jupiter WASP-121b: Results and Discussion

 Our findings provide a broader and much-needed window into the atmospheric chemistry and physical processes of the unique and valuable EUHJ WAP-121b, establishing it as one of the most comprehensively characterized exoplanetary atmospheres to date.
 These results offer crucial benchmarks for testing the next-generation models of planetary evolution and atmospheric dynamics, advancing our understanding of the physical and chemical mechanisms shaping such extreme environments.
 Ultimately, a population-level analysis of similarly well-characterized exoplanet atmospheres will yield vital insights into the origin and evolution of UHJs and the broader exoplanet population.

+We sincerely thank the scientific reviewer for her constructive comments and feedback on the manuscript.
 SS acknowledges Fondo Comité Mixto-ESO Chile ORP 025/2022 to support this research.
 The computations presented in this work were performed using the Geryon-3 supercomputing cluster, which was assembled and maintained using funds provided by the ANID-BASAL Center FB210003, Center for Astrophysics and Associated Technologies, CATA.
 This work is based [in part] on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program $\#$2055.
 JSJ gratefully acknowledges support by FONDECYT grant 1240738 and from the ANID BASAL project FB210003.